Witches' Sabbath (The Great He-Goat): Description

-Satan preaches from a raised earth mound and is dressed in clerical clothing that may be a soutane.
-He has a goat-like beard and horns, and stands in silhouette, accentuating his heavy body and gaping mouth, which is depicted as if he is screaming.
+Satan is dressed in clerical clothing that may be a soutane, and wears a goat-like beard and horns.
+He preaches from an earth mound and is shown in silhouette, with lines that accentuate his heavy body and gaping mouth.
 His form may be derived from a 1652 illustration of the Canaanite idol Molech, as illustrated by Athanasius Kircher.

-He holds court before a circle of crouched and mostly terrified women, accepted by art historians as a coven of witches.
+He holds court before a circle of crouched and mostly terrified old women, whom art historians usually describe as a coven of witches.
 Some bow their heads in fear, others look towards him in open-mouthed and rapt awe.
-Describing the women, art historian Brian McQuade writes that the "sub-humanity of the gathered group is underlined by their bestial features and moronic stares".
 Satan's absolute power over the women has been compared to that of the king in Goya's 1815 The Junta of the Philippines, where authority is gained not from respect or personal charisma, but through fear and domination.
 The women are a mixture of old and young, and have similar twisted features; all but one are scowling, nervous and obsequious.
 Goya's use of tone to create atmosphere is reminiscent of both Velázquez and Jusepe de Ribera.
 The latter was an admirer of Caravaggio and utilised tenebrism and chiaroscuro.
 Goya learned from these sources, and from Rembrandt, some of whose prints he owned.